-Following this key step of geological understanding (container and overburden), a pre- stack seismic inversion using the broadband data was performed to estimate the acoustic impedance (Ip), shear impedance (Is), and Vp/Vs using the conditioned angle stacks as input.
-Thanks to the broadband nature of the seismic data used, a data driven seismic inversion approach of the inversion is possible (Ozdemir et al., 2009 and Reiser et al., 2012), which is commonly used in conventional hydrocarbon reservoir characterization.
+Following this key step of geological understanding (container and containment), a pre-stack seismic inversion using the broadband data was performed to estimate the acoustic impedance (Ip), shear impedance (Is), and Vp/Vs using the conditioned angle stacks as input.
+Thanks to the broadband nature of the seismic data used, a data driven seismic inversion approach is possible (Ozdemir et al., 2009 and Reiser et al., 2012), which is commonly used in conventional hydrocarbon reservoir characterization.
 This data driven scheme makes it a time-efficient workflow easily scalable to large seismic volumes.
-Thus, with the rock physics analysis achieved and the seismic inversion performed, the derivation of the reservoir properties volumes through the established transform is possible.
-The confidence in expanding this transform to 3D relies on a good correlation between the wells and the seismic data, hence a well to seismic tie effort was performed prior to the application of the transform away from the wells.
+Thus, with the rock physics analysis achieved and the seismic inversion performed, the derivation of the reservoir properties volumes through the established transform (coming from the rock physics analysis) is possible.
+The confidence in expanding this transform to 3D relies on a good correlation between the wells and the seismic data in the first place, hence a well to seismic tie effort was performed prior to the application of the transform away from the wells.
 Therefore, a good quality seismic is also needed in addition to a good quality well database and this is the case here.
-With the integration of all the above information, it is now possible to interpret directly on the rock properties cubes by mapping the relevant vertical and lateral changes of lithologies, reservoir properties within the aquifer but also screening for any change in the overburden layer serving as a seal (Figure 4).
+With the integration of all the above information, it is now possible to interpret directly on the rock property cubes by mapping the relevant vertical and lateral changes of lithologies and reservoir properties within the aquifer but also screening for any change in the overburden layer serving as a seal (Figure 4).

-Figure 4: Brief illustration of some key results, left to right from the 3D seismic geomorphology interpretation (spectral decomposition of blended angle stacks at 40Hz frequency) of the container - seal through the estimation of elastic attributes (Ip, Vp/Vs) based on pre-stack broadband seismic data and its rock physics transform (arrow in the middle) and finally to 3D volume of porosity for the container.
+Figure 4: Brief illustration of some key results, left:3D seismic geomorphology interpretation (spectral decomposition of blended angle stacks at

+40Hz frequency) and thickness of the container, middle: estimation of elastic attributes (Ip, Vp/Vs) from pre-stack broadband seismic inversion and reliable time-to-depth conversion are input to rock physics transform derived from well data only (arrow in the middle) leading to right: 3D volume of porosity within the container